Living Soil Garden

 Meet our team

-Flavia is the head grower of Living Soil Garden.
+Flavia is the main grower of Living Soil Garden.

 Back in Italy she went to Agriculture school, but she wasn't inspired by the chemical and machinery-focused practices of conventional growing.
 Years later, thanks to the practical and hands-on approach of English gardening, her enthusiasm for horticulture has come back stronger than ever.

 Dario is a research scientist at the University of Exeter, where he studies the biophysics of living micro-organisms.
 He is fascinated by the interplay of soil microbiology and plant nutrition.
-In his free time he helps Flavia with crop planning and soil management.
+He helps Flavia with crop planning and soil management.

-He is constantly exploring ways to manage thriving and productive ecosystems by working with nature, simply & mindfully.
+His passion is exploring ways to manage thriving and productive ecosystems by working with nature, simply & mindfully.

 How we grow